Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: analysis of ground state

-The effective Hamiltonian Eq.~\eqref{eq:QIM} is formally equivalent to the quantum ice model, which has been studied extensively in the context of the quantum spin ice~\cite{Balents2010qsl,Savary2016,Moessner2003,Hermele2004,CastroNeto2006,Shannon2012}.
+The effective Hamiltonian Eq.~\eqref{eq:QIM} is formally equivalent to the quantum ice model, which has been extensively studied in the context of the quantum spin ice~\cite{Balents2010qsl,Savary2016,Moessner2003,Hermele2004,CastroNeto2006,Shannon2012}.
 We stress, however, that the physical constituents of the low energy degrees of freedom $\ket{\circlearrowleft},\,\ket{\circlearrowright}$ are very different from those in the quantum spin ice; they are spin-dipole coupled degrees of freedom in the former, while solely spins in the latter.
 The ground state of the effective Hamiltonian is known to be the quantum liquid state, which is described by an emergent compact $\mathrm{U}(1)$ electromagnetic field which is deconfined in $3+1$ dimensions.
 Thus, we have theoretically established that the quantum proton motion can indeed drive the system into a QSDL, namely the quantum valence bond ice, and form a stable three-dimensional (3D) phase.
+It is stressed that both spins and protons are unfrozen simultaneously, forming a hybrid liquid state.
 The coupled spins and dipoles behave as gapless ``photons'' of the emergent $\mathrm{U}(1)$ gauge theory, while local proton excitations which break the ice rule with an energy gap $\sim J_\textrm{pro}$ are regarded as ``monopoles''~\cite{Balents2010qsl,Savary2016,Moessner2003,Hermele2004,CastroNeto2006,Shannon2012}.